 How should you exercise an Alaskan Malamute?

-We recommend buying your Mal a harness for added control and to prevent any strain to both you and them.
-You can read about our recommendations for the best Alaskan Malamute harness here.
+We recommend buying your Malamute a harness for added control and to prevent any strain on both you and them.

 What happens if a Malamute is not exercised properly?